IsmaTIBU/TLSeRacing_Hackathon/Hackathon_StaticEvent/README.md

-# 🎤 Modality 4: Static Event - Technical Presentation
+# Modality 4: Static Event - Technical Presentation

-## Overview
-The Static Event is your opportunity to showcase your technical solutions and demonstrate your communication skills.
-This modality evaluates your ability to present complex technical work in a clear, structured, and engaging manner.

----

-## 📋 Challenge Description
+## Challenge

 Present your hackathon solutions to a panel of judges and fellow participants, demonstrating both your technical expertise and communication abilities.
 This is not just about what you built, but how well you can explain it.